mattmakai/fullstackpython.com/content/pages/01-introduction/08-best-python-resources.markdown

 with you in mind.
 Developers learning Python as a second or later language should skip down to the next section for "experienced developers".

-* To get an introduction to Python, Django and Flask at the same time, consider purchasing the
-  <a href="https://realpython.com/?utm_source=fsp&utm_medium=promo&utm_campaign=bestresources">Real Python</a>
-  course by Fletcher, Michael and Jeremy.

 * This [short 5 minute video](https://www.youtube.com/watch?v=mvK0UzFNw1Q)
   explains why it's better to think of projects you'd like to build and problems you want to solve with programming.
 Start working on those projects